arctic-design/docs/src/app/(side-nav)/foundations/icons/content.md

 # Icons

-In the Arctic Design Kit, we utilize [Heroicons](https://heroicons.com) for all of our icon needs.
-We specifically use the SVG variant of the icons, ensuring a consistent, high-quality visual appearance across the design system.
-These icons integrate seamlessly within our component library and provide a modern and versatile look for the user interface.
+In the Arctic Design Kit, we utilize `@arctic-kit/icons` for all of our icon needs.
+The `@arctic-kit/icons` package offers a collection of SVG icons designed to enhance user interfaces and improve visual communication.
+Each icon is optimized for modern web applications and seamlessly integrates with React components.
+These icons come with a default `className` of `"arctic-icon-medium"`, making it easy to apply common styles like width, height, and more through global CSS rules.
+For the icons shown below, we’ve applied a global width of 24px.